#1060: June 25-28, 2025

 You got the opposite. | ||

-I'm praying when I go to bed that God deliver vengeance on you. | ||
+I'm praying every night when I go to bed that God delivers vengeance on you. | ||

-No violence against people. | ||
+No violence by any person, no violence against people. | ||

-No, I'm praying to God that he's going to send vengeance on you, just like I did. | ||
+No, I'm praying to God that he's going to send vengeance on you just like I did. | ||

-A few months ago, I got on my knees at 5 a.m. when I woke up and I said, Heavenly Father, I am asking you to send your angels against these people and against the state receiver they put in. | ||
+A few months ago, I got on my knees at five a.m. when I woke up and I said, Heavenly Father, I am asking you to send your angels against these people and against the state receiver they put in. | ||

 And I was blown away when he committed suicide a few days later. | ||

-So all I'm telling people is, if Moses could call down the angel of death, I don't know what I'm doing, but I'm just telling everybody right there, I'm praying to God every day for justice. | ||
+So all I'm telling people is, if Moses could call down the angel of death, I don't know what I'm doing, but I'm just telling everybody right there. | ||

 And if you think killing my father, if you think that will break my will, then you have no idea. | ||